basicbill/Weather-forecast-tracker/README.md

 ## How It Works

 1. **Every day at 8 AM UTC**, GitHub Actions runs the tracker
-2. It fetches the **day-15 forecast** for your locations and saves it
+2. It fetches forecasts for **4 different lead times**: 1-day, 3-day, 7-day, and 15-day ahead
-3. It checks if there's a forecast from **15 days ago** to score
+3. Saves all forecasts for later comparison
+4. Checks if any forecasts are ready to score (when that date arrives)
-4. If yes, it fetches the actual weather and compares it
+5. Compares forecast to actual weather and calculates accuracy
-5. Results are saved and the dashboard updates automatically
+6. Results are saved and the dashboard updates automatically

+**This gives you the accuracy degradation curve:** See how accuracy drops as you forecast further into the future.

 ## Setup Instructions